-33This second mechanism is studied in Acemoglu and Jackson (2015), which is a related overlappinggenerations model with incomplete information.
+33 This second mechanism is studied in Acemoglu and Jackson (2015), which is a related overlapping-generations model with incomplete information.
 In their setup, each generation also cares about the actions of the next generation, which thus introduces forward-looking behavior.
 Leadership emerges when there are "prominent" agents whose actions are observed with less noise, and not just by neighboring agents but also by all future generations.
 This enables these prominent agents to leverage the expectation-anchoring role of their action, potentially shifting the equilibrium from a conflictual one to a more peaceful/cooperative one.

-where l > 0 and g < 1 (so the defender's preferences are the same as in the security dilemma/spiral model), but also z > 0 and x > 1 (so H is dominant for the attacker).
-As in the sequential version of the security dilemma game, player 1 (here the attacker) moves first, and then player 2 (here the defender) observes a signal s of player 1's action before choosing his own action.
-While this is not essential, for simplicity we start with the case where the signal distribution is the same as in the sequential security dilemma game: if $a_1 = D$, then the action is misperceived as H with probability π , while if $a_1 = H$, the action is always perceived correctly.
+then the action is misperceived as H with probability π , while if $a_1 = H$, the action is always perceived correctly.
 In contrast to the security dilemma, the key insights of the deterrence game can already be seen in the case where there is perfect information about the players' preferences, and we will therefore begin with this case.34

-We can begin with the immediate observation that if $\pi=0$ (so the attacker's action is perfectly observed), the unique subgame perfect equilibrium of the deterrence game has both players taking D along the equilibrium path.
+We can begin with the immediate observation that if $\pi = 0$ (so the attacker's action is perfectly observed), the unique subgame perfect equilibrium of the deterrence game has both players taking D along the equilibrium path.
 This follows because even though H is dominant for the attacker in the above payoff matrix, she understands that a play of D will be met with D, while a play of H will be met with H, so she prefers to take D. This observation captures the basic logic of deterrence.
-In contrast, if $\pi=1$ then the defender observes H regardless of the attacker's action, and it is easy to see that the unique subgame perfect equilibrium then has both players taking H: the attacker takes H because this is dominant for him for any fixed action of the defender's, and the defender therefore anticipates that the attacker takes H and hence takes H in response.
+In contrast, if $\pi = 1$ then the defender observes H regardless of the attacker's action, and it is easy to see that the unique subgame perfect equilibrium then has both players taking H: the attacker takes H because this is dominant for him for any fixed action of the defender's, and the defender therefore anticipates that the attacker takes H and hence takes H in response.
 As this simple discussion indicates, the scope for deterrence depends on the precision of the defender's signal.

-The basic deterrence model we have laid out is a simple example of an inspection game (Avenhaus, von Stengel, and Zamir, 2002).
+The basic deterrence model we have laid out is a simple example of an inspection game (Avenhaus et al., 2002).
 In an inspection game, an inspectee (the attacker) chooses whether to violate or not violate (here corresponding to actions H and D); an inspector (the defender) then observes a signal of the inspectee's action and chooses whether to sound an alarm or not sound it (again corresponding to H and D, respectively); and the players' preferences over the four pure outcomes (D, D), (D, H), (H, D), and (H, H) are the same as in the above payoff matrix.
 Inspection games emerged in the 1960s in the context of military and operations research applications, especially arms control and disarmament, and were later used to analyze pollution control.
-Inspection-type models entered economics in the guise of auditing games, where, for instance, taxpayers decide whether to cheat on their taxes, and the government decides which taxpayers to audit.35 Similar models also appear in the conflict literature in the context of unobserved decisions to acquire arms (e.g., Baliga and Sjöström, 2008; Meirowitz and Sartori, 2008; Jackson and Morelli, 2009; Debs and Monteiro, 2014; Meirowitz et al., 2019).36 As we will see, equilibria in deterrence or inspection games are typically mixed, so that, in particular, the conflict outcome (H, H) is played with positive probability, even though it is common knowledge that both players prefer the peaceful outcome (D, D).
-This result echoes a key theme of the papers on unobserved arming just mentioned-inefficient conflict occurs with positive probability.
+Inspection-type models entered economics in the guise of auditing games, where, for instance, taxpayers decide whether to cheat on their taxes, and the government decides which taxpayers to audit.35 Similar models also appear in the conflict literature in the context of unobserved decisions to acquire arms (e.g., Baliga and Sjöström, 2008; Meirowitz and Sartori, 2008; Jackson and Morelli, 2009; Debs and Monteiro, 2014; Meirowitz et al., 2019).36 As we will see, equilibria in

-34In other words, we assume that it is common knowledge that the players' preferences are given by the above payoff matrix.
+34 In other words, we assume that it is common knowledge that the players' preferences are given by the above payoff matrix.